Jennik3379/getting-and-cleaning-data-project/README.md

 open a R console and set the working directory to the repository root (use setwd()) source run_analisys.R script (it requires the plyr package): source('run_analysis.R')

-In the repository root directory you find the file sensor_avg_by_act_sub.txt with the tidy data set.